sitanshu422/speedup-python-code/README.md

 at run time  .
 Numba compile numerical algorithm in Python can approach the speed of C or FROTRAN.
 # WHAT IS JIT?
+* JIT- just in time compilation
+* It is the way of execution of code that involves in compilation during execution of a program rather than before execution